Waihemo / Shag River

-Pre-Colonial History
+Pre-colonial history

 Archaeological evidence shows that around 100–200 Māori settled at the Shag River Mouth during the 14th century, making it a large village for the time.
-The surrounding area supported a large amount of Moa, which became the main source of food for the population.
-Around a few decades after being settled, the area was abandoned, likely due to the depletion of natural resources, such as Moa and seals.
+The surrounding area supported a large amount of moa, which became the main source of food for the population.
+Around a few decades after being settled, the area was abandoned, likely due to the depletion of natural resources, such as moa and seals.

+Known for its association with moa hunters since 1869, the area has been the site of archeological work since the 1920s when David Teviotdale, an amateur archaeologist, performed excavation work.
+The University of Otago ran an excavation program at the site from the late 1980s.
+It was listed as a Historic Place Category 2 by Heritage New Zealand in 1985.